 The ship had 20 lifeboats.
 While the Titanic carried over 2200 people, there were only enough lifeboats for around 1200 of them.
-They were not filled to capacity.
-The extra lifeboats were taken away as they made the first-class deck too 'cluttered'.

 The Carpathia (another large vessel sailing nearby in the Atlantic) rescued the people from their lifeboats.
 Another ship that was closer, The Californian, saw the distress flares sent up from the Titanic in the early hours of the 15th of April.
 However, after consulting with the ship's captain, it was decided that nothing would be done.